 Since S. aureus possesses molecules that activate TLR receptors (see introduction to this chapter), myd88 morphant and mutant embryos were expected to be more sensitive to S. aureus infection.
 However, the results indicated the contrary and, notably, the mutant strains sagB and phePsaeR were still attenuated in MyD88 mutant zebrafish embryos.
 In contrast, other bacterial pathogens have been shown to be more virulent in the absence of functional MyD88, as discussed in the introduction.
 As the morpholino did not lead to full knock-down of the myd88 gene, it is possible that residual expression of the gene was enough to provide protection from S. aureus.
 Indeed, in a Listeria monocytogenes mouse infection model, MyD88 expression confined to dendritic cells is enough to direct an efficient innate immune response against the pathogen (Arnold-Schrauf et al. 2014).
-However myd88 mutant embryos, which produce a truncated protein lacking the TIR domain to interact with TLR receptors (van der Vaart et al. 2013), also had no increased susceptibility to S. aureus.
+However, myd88 mutant embryos, which produce a truncated protein lacking the TIR domain to interact with TLR receptors (van der Vaart et al. 2013), also had no increased susceptibility to S. aureus.
 This is in contrast with local tissue infection models, where MyD88 is essential to control staphylococcal infection (Feuerstein et al. 2015).
 Unfortunately, the bacterial load could not be reliably established in myd88 mutant embryos to confirm that the infection proceeds the same way as in wild-type embryos.
 Nonetheless, the results indicate that MyD88-dependent immunity is irrelevant against S. aureus in the case of a systemic infection.
 The model we use might actually create an infection too severe for the innate immunity to respond efficiently even under the best conditions.
 Alternatively, zebrafish embryos might not respond to staphylococcal surface antigens the way other animal models do, resulting in an innate immune response not comparable to other animal models.

-However the findings on IL-1β expression are more compelling and offer the first understanding of the synergy in pathogenesis detailed in Chapter 4.
+However, the findings on IL-1β expression are more compelling and offer the first understanding of the synergy in pathogenesis detailed in Chapter 4.
 Early during infection, at the critical time corresponding to initiation of clonal expansion (around 24 hours), phePsaeR caused poor expression of IL-1β, comparable to the PBS control.
 In contrast, sagB led to significantly more IL-1β expression, similar to that found in embryos infected with WT S. aureus.
 These observations, combined with the fact that a small inoculum of SH1000 also did not result in IL-1β expression, support the existence of two components in the synergy phenomenon: i) the state of the inflammatory response and ii) the size of the inoculum.
 In an infection where virulent bacteria are few in numbers, the addition of an attenuated mutant eliciting a strong pro-inflammatory host response (such as sagB) might not help the few virulent clones.
 Conversely, an attenuated mutant eliciting a weak pro-inflammatory response (such as phePsaeR) might help a few virulent clones to cause disease.
 Since a small inoculum of SH1000 elicit a weak pro-inflammatory response and yet cannot cause disease by itself, it infers that a critical amount of bacteria is also necessary, probably in order to overwhelm phagocytes.
 If this is true, then the behaviour of a standard inoculum of wild-type S. aureus cannot be compared to a mixed infection with mutants.
 Further in situ assays using embryos infected this time with a mixture of the strains would be needed to be certain of the proposed model of interaction between strains and the host inflammatory environment.